-The goal of an intervention is to help those who are experiencing an addiction to recognize how substance abuse is impacting their life.
+The goal of an intervention is to help those who are experiencing an addiction to recognize how substance use is impacting their life.
 Akron professional intervention services work with friends and families to help someone they care about to understand how professional addiction treatment can help them begin to heal.

-Substance abuse can lead to chemical dependence on drugs or alcohol.
+Substance use can lead to chemical dependence on drugs or alcohol.
 When a person is chemically dependent on a substance, they will experience withdrawal symptoms if the substance is withheld.
 Withdrawal from alcohol, opioids or benzodiazepines is linked to particularly dangerous symptoms.